Menditect/documentation/docs/definitions/application-revision.md

 An Application revision is a development version of a Mendix application.
 A revision belongs to an [Application Branch](application-branch).
 Revisions are created when Mendix model changes are commited in Mendix Studio Pro or Mendix Studio.

+See [Mendix documentation](https://docs.mendix.com) for more information about revisions.

 ## Properties
 | Name | Description |
 | ----------- | ----------- |